 And this is Natasha, aka Tash.
 Yes, she’s a Kitler.
 One of a quartet of foster kittens, she attached herself irrevocably to me from an early point, and so I now have to get used to a cat sleeping on me (Marjorie has been the target of all previous attempts in that direction, although Sienna has recently started to diversify).
 Tash also high-fives greetings on a regular basis, and appears to be a southpaw.

 This is Phoebe, our first long-hair.
-Still a kitten, but already the size of some of the adults.
-She vocalises a lot as well, so we are wondering whether there is some Maine Coon in the mix here!
+She vocalises a lot as well (often to herself), and we are wondering whether there is some Maine Coon in the mix here!

 Peanut – who turned up as a panicked kitten on the Anderson shelter in our garden in Walthamstow in 1996, and was still lording it over the rest on the other side of the world until September 5, 2015.
 She will always be our ‘first and best’.
 She was the oldest of the four we brought over in 2006, and we thought she might have a year or two here, maybe three.
 But in the end she had nine-and-a-half years on each side of the world, and was still quite active when she passed nineteen earlier in 2015.
 But she had a stroke, which left her blind, and slowly other things started to fail.
 For her last week, she wasn’t eating much, and needed help to move, but would still show disapproval of Debussy (she really hated La Mer) or Ravel.